Network core advancement combined with edge models such as zero trust and SASE push the security of 5G beyond that of 4G

 While cellular network operators are deploying enhanced security controls for 5G, enterprise security improvements at the edge require a paradigm shift toward zero trust.

-ZTNA is a security concept that assumes anyone attempting to access a network or application is a malicious actor whose access must be restricted through ongoing verification of user identity, location, device, request timestamp, and previous patterns of use.
-This robust trust algorithm r— leveraging Security Information and Event Management (SIEM), Identity and Access Management (IAM), Public Key Infrastructure (PKI), and more — requires computational power that is made more efficient and effective through 5G, which ultimately improves QoE.
+Zero trust is a security concept that assumes anyone attempting to access a network or application is a malicious actor whose access must be restricted through ongoing verification of user identity, location, device, request timestamp, and previous patterns of use.
+Zero trust networking solutions require computational power that is made more efficient and effective through 5G, which ultimately improves QoE.

-According to NIST, the official goal of ZTNA is to “unauthorized access to data and services coupled with making the access control enforcement as granular as possible.”
+According to NIST, the official goal of zero trust is to “unauthorized access to data and services coupled with making the access control enforcement as granular as possible.”

 Secure Access Service Edge (SASE)